Fixed-parameter Approximability of Boolean MinCSPs: Introduction

 The notion of fixed-parameter tractability has been combined with the notion of approximability \cite{papprox,DBLP:journals/eccc/ChenGG07,MR2466795,DBLP:journals/algorithmica/CaiH10,DBLP:conf/iwpec/ChitnisHK13}.
-Following \cite{papprox,Marx08}, we say that a minimization problem is {\em fixed-parameter approximable (FPA)} if there is an algorithm that, given an instance and an integer $k$, in time $f_1(k)\cdot n^{O(1)}$ either returns a solution of cost at most $f_2(k)\cdot k$, or correctly states that there is no solution of cost at most $k$.
-The two crucial differences compared to the usual setup of polynomial-time approximation is that (1) the running time is not polynomial, but can have an arbitrary factor $f(k)$ depending only on $k$ and (2) the approximation ratio is defined as a function of $k$ (as opposed to being a function of the input size $n$).
+Following \cite{papprox,Marx08}, we say that a minimization problem is {\em fixed-parameter approximable (FPA)} if there is an algorithm that, given an instance and an integer $k$, in time $f_1(k)\cdot n^{O(1)}$ either returns a solution of cost at most $f_2(k)\cdot k$ (where the function $f_2(k)\cdot k$ is non-decreasing), or correctly states that there is no solution of cost at most $k$.
+The two crucial differences compared to the usual setup of polynomial-time approximation is that (1) the running time is not polynomial, but can have an arbitrary factor $f(k)$ depending only on $k$ and (2) the approximation ratio is defined not as a function of the input size $n$ but as a function of $k$.
 In this paper, we mostly focus on the case of constant-factor FPA, that is, when $f_2(k)=c$ for some constant $c$.